batlander/Getting-and-Cleaning-Data-Course-Project/README.md

 Getting and Cleaning Data   -   Week 4

-This is the course project for the Getting and Cleaning Data Coursera course.
 The R script does the following:

 	Load the activity and feature info
     	Loads the training and test datasets, selects columns: mean or standard deviation Loads the activity and subject data and merges columns with the dataset Converts the activity and subject columns into labels Creates a tidy dataset that consists of the mean of each variable per subject and activity pair.

 The end result is shown in the file tidy.txt.